Starbucks Coffee College

 This post was originally written in May 2010.

-One of the perks of running a coffee website is that I will on occasion get invited to coffee-related events.
-Being in Seattle helps too.
+One of the perks of running a coffee website is that I will occasionally get invited to coffee-related events.
+Being in Seattle helps, too.
 Most are for new coffee offerings and product launches.
-This spring I received the most interesting invitation to date: Starbucks was inviting me to attend a two-day Coffee College.
+This spring, I received the most interesting invitation to date: Starbucks was inviting me to attend a two-day Coffee College.

-Now I am not exactly known for being a Starbucks fan, but I am also not a hater.
+I am not exactly known for being a Starbucks fan, but I am also not a hater.
 My position on Starbucks is that it was part of my coffee journey years ago, but I’ve moved on to better quality.
-I prefer espresso to regular coffee and prefer lighter roasters over darker.
-That is why I tend to only visit Starbucks when I’m far away from Seattle.
+I prefer espresso to regular coffee and prefer lighter roasters over darker ones.
+That is why I only visit Starbucks when far away from Seattle.

-Although I was encouraged by several friends to wear my Charbucks shirt, I was respectful of my host and kept it at home.
+Although several friends encouraged me to wear my Charbucks shirt, I was respectful of my host and kept it at home.
 When I accepted the offer to attend Starbucks Coffee College, I decided I would not let my past Starbucks experiences cloud my judgment.
 It was time to listen and learn.
 I was going back to college.

 I decided not to wear my Charbucks shirt at Starbucks Coffee College.